Phone-in programme Radio Ikhlas, 7 September 2017, 15:50

 Radio Ikhlas is a community radio station serving the Asian (primarily Pakistani) community and other smaller ethnic communities in the Normanton area of Derby.

-Ofcom received a complaint that the above programme included statements that constituted hatred against the Ahmadiyya community.
+received a complaint that the above programme included statements that constituted hatred against the Ahmadiyya community.
 The Ahmadi movement identifies itself as a Muslim movement, which follows the teachings of the Qur'an.
-However, it is
+However, it is regarded as

 Prime TV is a general entertainment satellite channel aimed at the Pakistani community in the UK and Europe.

 Ofcom received a complaint that, during a broadcast